Crio Mac… a chewy chocolate treat!

 It’s a bit like those chewy caramel lollies in texture, but with a rich dark chocolate flavour and the crunch of the nuts.
 Drooooool!

 Crio Bru has so many health benefits (as well as tasting amazing).
 The cocoa bean (also known as the cacao bean) is one of nature’s most amazing superfoods, offering high antioxidant value, mineral benefits and natural energy.
-Read more at the Crio Bru website.
-I also did a blog post about Crio Bru here (I drink it every afternoon).
+If you don’t have any Crio Bru, you could try making it with water and cacao.

 The vital stats: gluten-free, egg-free, easy to make dairy-free, vegetarian.